 Justisaur posted an absolutely brilliant method of ability score generation to rec.games.frp.dnd.
-It’s simple, it provides some nicely organic scores, and it seems, as best I can tell, completely fair.
+It’s simple, it provides some nicely organic scores, and it seems, as best I can tell, more fair than other random methods.

 I’ve seen it called a few things, perhaps the simplest name is ’27-25-23′, after the three key numbers.

 - Roll 4d6, select the three highest.
 This is the first score.

 - Subtract the first score from 27.
 This is the second score.

 - Roll 4d6, select the three highest.
 This is the third score.